reynoldsnlp/hfst/python/pypi/README.rst

 We offer binary wheels on PyPI for Linux, Mac OS X and Windows.

-Wheels for Linux are compiled with a 64-bit docker image (quay.io/pypa/manylinux1_x86_64) for python versions 2.7, 3.4, 3.5, 3.6 and 3.7.
+Wheels for Linux are compiled with a 64-bit docker image (quay.io/pypa/manylinux1_x86_64) for python versions 3.6, 3.7, 3.8, and 3.9.
 It is also possible to install hfst to Linux using Debian binary packages (see below).

-Wheels for Mac are compiled as universal binaries for python versions 2.7, 3.5, 3.6 and 3.7.
-OS X must be 10.7 or higher.
+Wheels for Mac are compiled as universal binaries for python versions 3.6, 3.7, 3.8, and 3.9.
+OS X must be 10.9 or higher.

 Wheels for Windows are 32-bit and also require a 32-bit python to work correctly.
-They are available for python versions 3.5 and 3.6; earlier versions would need an older compiler that does not support C++11 features.
+They are available for python versions 3.6, 3.7, 3.8, and 3.9;
+earlier versions would need an older compiler that does not support C++11 features.
-Wheels for version 3.7. may be added to future releases.

 Compiling hfst from source requires at least C++ compiler (tested with gcc 5.4.0), readline and getline libraries and setuptools package for python